.png)

 -

 Working to be Seal of Excelencia certified.
-46 are nationally certified for intentionally serving Latinos (Sept 2024).
+45 are nationally certified for intentionally serving Latinos, and all.

 What Distinguishes the E-Action Network From Other Institutions?

-Institutions in the E-Action network are focused on advancing success for Latino and other low-income and first-generation students.
+Institutions in the E-Action network are focused on advancing success for Latino and other low-income and first-generation students amongst all served.
 Comparing the E-Action network to all institutions:

 -

 Retention rates are higher.
-About 78% of full-time, and 47% of part-time students were retained, compared to 77% of full-time, and 44% of part-time students at all institutions.
+About 79% of full-time and 47% of part-time students were retained, compared to 78% and 45%, respectively, at all institutions.

 -